 Finally, this step is just as crucial as the previous stages in the process.
 You began with a priority (maybe to increase reading ability as measured by a standardised assessment), then you identified a plausible solution and put it into practice, ensuring that you stayed faithful to your plans and avoided the temptation to expand the project beyond its initial parameters.

 You evaluated your findings using the DIY Evaluation Guide and you now have important information, such as the impact that you had on those reading scores.
 Maybe it had a positive impact, maybe it didn’t.
 No matter what the results, share them.
 Publish them to your colleagues and discuss what you’ve found.
 Only by taking this step will you be able to make real use of the five-step process.
 Without sharing what you’ve found, what’s the point?

-In our experience working with schools, a major criterion for the success of this five-step process is having support at SLT level for disciplined inquiry.
+In our experience working with schools, a major criterion for the success of the EEF Toolkit’s five-step process is having support at SLT level for disciplined inquiry.
 Where we’ve seen it work well, a headteacher has supported another senior leader to take responsibility for running the process, and has remained open to the possibilities, asking their colleague to implement the five steps.
 More often than not in education, we don’t know the impact of the interventions we use in schools, so finding out by following this process enables senior leaders to make important decisions informed by both professional judgement and robust, contextualised evidence.

 *This post appeared first on TheSchoolBus blog on 27/1/16.

 If you are a podcast fan, you might enjoy our partner podcasts with the EEF, ‘Trialled and Tested’, which can be found here.